tritant/ComfyUI_Remove_Banding_Artifacts/README.md

 - Supports multiple **samplers** and **schedulers**
 - Ultra Fast with the fp8 version of Flux.1-Dev original
 - Supersonic with Nunchaku chekpoint original
-- Works especially well with models like FLUX

 ---
 🖼 Example: